 Service Hours –Are you a shopper instead of a reader?
 Students often request books that are "the next in the series," and we award service hours if parents purchase books.
 We also accept book donations based upon the needs in our collection, and service hours are awarded based on the books' retail value and condition.
-Here's a few titles that are top on students' lists:
+Here are a few titles that are top on students' lists:

 *The Making of a Navy SEAL by Brandon Webb

 MEDIA CENTER POLICIES